mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 general intelligence for a more expensive skill package.
 For instance, a TL12 Advanced Brain has base INT 8, which provides DM+0 on INT-based skills.
-If the robot’s brain is upgraded to INT 9, it receives DM+1 to all INT- based skills and for simplicity, this +1 is added to the skill level of the robot.
+If the robot’s brain is upgraded to INT 9, it receives DM+1 to all INT-based skills and for simplicity, this +1 is added to the skill level of the robot.

 ADVANCED CAPABILITIES

 In addition to Bandwidth available for skill packages, robot brains of Advanced or greater capability have the ability to exceed their programming through installed or